R&D cycles are expensive.

 We fix that upstream.

-Before battery developers, drug discovery teams, and materials scientists commit resources to synthesis and testing, Quantum-Clarity audits whether the electronic model they are building on is stable, ambiguous, or too unreliable to support confident decisions.
+Before battery developers, drug discovery teams, and materials scientists commit resources to synthesis and testing, Quantum-Clarity audits whether the electronic model they are building on is stable, sector-clean, reference-comparable, and decision-grade — or exactly why it is not.

 completed